No. 11 Oregon tops No. 13 Seton Hall 71-69 at Atlantis

+And yet, in a matchup of highly ranked teams to end the Battle 4 Atlantis’ first day, the Ducks hung around long enough to slow Powell’s one-man show, climb back in it and ultimately steal a wild win.

-PARADISE ISLAND, Bahamas (AP) — Shakur Juiston scored on a putback with 14.4 seconds left and No. 11 Oregon rallied from 19 points down in the second half to beat No. 13 Seton Hall 71-69 in Wednesday night’s opening round of the Battle 4 Atlantis.
+Shakur Juiston scored on a putback with 14.4 seconds left and No. 11 Oregon rallied from 19 points down in the second half to beat No. 13 Seton Hall 71-69 in Wednesday night’s opening round.

+Quite a change for a team that Altman described as “confused” and “walking around in a daze” after watching a 34-30 halftime deficit balloon to 49-30 in a span of 3 1/2 minutes.

+“To their credit, they did a tremendous job of fighting back,” Altman said.
+“Once we got it under 10, I thought we had a shot.”

-The Ducks (6-0) trailed 49-30 early in the second half but hung around despite a brilliant performance from Seton Hall’s Myles Powell, who had 32 points for the No. 2 scoring total in the nine-year history of the event.
+Powell, a preseason Associated Press All-American, came in averaging better than 22 points per game.
+He was nothing short of brilliant for much of the night, finishing with 32 points for the No. 2 scoring total in the nine-year history of the event.

-Finally, with the Ducks having a chance to go ahead, Payton Pritchard airballed a 3-pointer — only to have the ball end up with Juiston underneath for the putback and Oregon’s first lead of the second half.
+Oregon tied the game at 69 on two free throws from Payton Pritchard with 1:09 left, then got the ball back with a chance for the lead.
+Pritchard airballed a 3-pointer — only to have the ball end up with Juiston underneath for the putback and Oregon’s first lead since the game’s opening minutes.

+“I guess I was at the right place at the right time,” Juiston said.
+“I had seen Payton shoot it.
+I never doubted his shot, but I wanted to go box out and it just happened to fall short.
+My hand was just pretty much right there.
+I didn’t think about dribbling, I just thought about going up and trying to finish the play.”

 Seton Hall (4-2) had a final chance after C.J.
 Walker missed free throws with 5.3 seconds left, but Powell’s long running heave hit only the backboard to end it.

-As several Oregon players spilled onto the court to celebrate, Powell ended up laying on the floor after the horn with an apparent leg issue before being helped back to the locker room to cap a wild final game on the tournament’s first day.
+As several Oregon players spilled onto the court to celebrate, Powell soon crumpled on the sideline near midcourt after the horn sounded.
+Several Oregon players came over to speak to him before he was helped to his feet and back to the locker room to cap the wild finish on the tournament’s first day.

-Pritchard scored 16 points to lead Oregon, which shot 52% after halftime and weathered the storm when Seton Hall came out of the break burying 3 after 3 to quickly expand a 34-30 lead at the break.
-Powell drove that attack, burying shots ranging from contested to stepbacks to just plain long — and that had the Pirates tearing through a defense that had locked up outside shooters to start this season.
+Powell was receiving treatment after the game and was unavailable to reporters.

+“He just caught a cramp,” Seton Hall coach Kevin Willard said.
+“He always plays everything out there with all his heart.
+They’re playing some 3-2 (defense) that went to man, they played some 2-3 on him.
+But he’s OK, he’ll be all right.”

 BIG PICTURE